Atenism: Early New Kingdom

-Ra remained one of the most important deities in the pantheon even after the Old Kingdom, and many other major deities developed syncretistic links with him.
-During the Middle Kingdom (c.
-2055–1650 BC), rulers from Thebes in Upper Egypt elevated that city's patron deity to national prominence, syncretizing him with Ra as Amun-Ra.
-Amun was considered a mysterious, unknowable deity, but the theology of Amun-Ra made Ra the visible face of Amun's hidden power.
 Amun assumed even more importance early in the New Kingdom (c.
 1550–1070 BC), when the rulers of the Eighteenth Dynasty (c.
 1550–1292 BC) conquered large areas of Nubia, Canaan, and Syria and poured much of the wealth from these conquests into temples, especially Amun's main temple at Karnak in Thebes.
 Thutmose III, for instance, made many additions to Karnak that emphasized Amun's link with the sun, and Thebes itself became known as the "Heliopolis of Upper Egypt".

 Some texts from the early New Kingdom, before the emergence of Atenism, characterize Amun-Ra in a novel way, which Assmann dubbed the "new solar theology".
 In these texts, primarily hymns found in tombs of the period, the sun god's actions in the daily movement through the sky are characterized as his alone, ignoring the deities who were traditionally said to assist him.
 The hymns stressed that the sun's light gave life to all living things, and in the multiethnic empire of the New Kingdom, even foreign peoples—traditionally considered agents of chaos in Egyptian ideology—could be thought of as the subjects of the sun god's beneficent rule.